 The University of Maryland Center for Celiac Research site features educational videos on Celiac Disease.

 Since its inception in 1990, the Celiac Disease Foundation has been at the forefront of Celiac disease education, awareness, advocacy, and support services.
-Also, check out the Celiac Disease Foundation’s Resource Directory of Gluten-Free products and services across the country.

 The Celiac Sprue Association is the largest non-profit Celiac support group in America, with over 100 chapters and 60 resource units across the country, and over 10,000 members worldwide.